Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 Rewrite (parts of) the current path.

-**The rewritten path is used instead of the current path in the** `then` **rule, all constraints on the same level as the rewrite are evaluated on the *original* path!**.
+**The rewritten path is used instead of the current path in the** `then` **rule, all constraints on the same level as the rewrite are evaluated on the *original* path!**
 Therefore having a `rewrite` without a `then` rule has no effect.

 Capture groups of the most recent `match` (i.e. on the same or level or in an ancestor